This post may contain affiliate links. Please read my disclosure.

 I have been obsessed with Cajun and Creole cuisines for as long as I can remember.
 I have been intrigued with ingredients like alligator, crawfish, frog legs and oysters that are regularly used in this cuisine.

-These alligator bites are soaked in buttermilk and hot sauce, dipped in a Cajun seasoning spiked flour and deep fried until crisp.
+These alligator bites are soaked in buttermilk and hot sauce, dipped in a Cajun spice seasoning spiked flour and deep fried until crisp.
 I just LOVE them with this Cajun remoulade, but they're also pretty dang good dipped in ranch dressing 🙂

 Ingredients

+Alligator meat isn't something you can typically find in your local grocery store, but you can definitely order it online.
 If you've never had alligator meat, it tastes slightly similar to frog legs.
 And if you've never had frog legs, I'm not sure what to tell you LOL.

 Some people say it tastes like chicken, but I say it tastes like chicken that's been living in the sea.
 Either way, I find the flavor wonderful and love eating alligator!